Amazing things to do in Tokyo, from sumo wrestling matches to skyscrapers with views

-Temples and skyscrapers, sumo wrestling and zen gardens, karaoke and onsen baths: where to start with a city the size and colour of Tokyo?
+Temples and skyscrapers, sumo wrestling and zen gardens, karaoke and onsen baths: there are so many things to do in a city the size and colour of Tokyo.
 Avoid feeling overwhelmed by not trying to pack too much in – and don’t forget to look behind the city’s gleaming façade of skyscrapers for a glimpse of its slower-paced cultural core.
 Telegraph Travel Tokyo expert Danielle Demetriou has the inside track.

 Contents